holoi/mofa-nft-cards/README.md

 # mofa-nft-cards
-This project contains all the mofa nft cards made by @shibi
+This project contains all the mofa nft cards made by @haosizheng